harshbg/US-Consumer-Time-Spend-Analysis/README.md

 ```

 ## Features
-* Prediction of employment status of an individual with ~85% accuracy
+* Prediction of employment status of an individual with ~85% accuracy.
 * Insights to how an individual time spending habits and how it changes based on age/working status/education etc.
-* Insights to how the great recession had an impact the way an individual spent their time
+* Insights to how the great recession had an impact the way an individual spent their time.

 ## Status
 Project is: _finished_ and we did progress to the final round of the competition.
 Our project for the final round can be found [here](https://github.com/harshbg/US-Housing-Price-Analysis).
 Be sure to check it out and see how we did in our final round.

 ## Contact
-Created by me and my awesome teammates Weiyang Sun and Sri Harish Popuri *Team Random*
+Created by me and my awesome teammates Weiyang Sun and Sri Harish Popuri **Team Random**.

 Feel free to contact me!
-My other projects can be found [here](http://www.gupta-harsh.com/projects/)
+My other projects can be found [here](http://www.gupta-harsh.com/projects/).